2sic/2sxc-docs/docs-src/pages/abyss/releases/history/v22/_brc00.00.md

 1. ⬇️ The internal `PiggyBack` system was simplified.
 1. ⬇️🩸 Oqtane: Removed old Razor APIs `GetCode()` and `CreateInstance()` which were probably never used on Oqtane
     You should only be affected, if you were a very early adopter and used some of the earliest template Apps.
 If so, please reach out.
+1. ⬇️ Extensions in the very old folder `/system` were deprecated in v20, but it seems we missed some cases, so it may still have worked.
+It's now fully removed.